 3. Burnout is Bad

 As a teacher, one of my goals is to turn fresh beginners into lifelong practitioners.
 I don’t want students to practice for just a few months or even just a few years; I want them to practice for decades.
-But when I succeed in getting students past the critical 3-year mark, there’s another problem to watch out for: burnout.

-Having already spent two decades in these arts, I can say that burnout is a serious issue.
+Burnout is a serious issue.
 It happens to students, instructors, and even masters.
 After years of practicing, they get bored, lose motivation, and sometimes stop practicing altogether.

 The trick to avoiding burnout is to save your enthusiasm.
 I tell my students that they should finish each session wanting to do a little more.
 Save some enthusiasm for tomorrow’s practice session.
 Don’t throw all of your firewood onto the fire at once.
 Always keep some saved, and always keep an ember burning.
 That way, the fire of your practice will last a long, long time.

-4. Energy Overload Syndrome
+4. Energy Overload Syndrome (EOS)

 Believe it or not, there’s such thing as TOO much energy.
 If you practice these arts correctly, then you can tap a lot of energy in a short period of time.
-If you over-practice, then you’ll tap more energy than your body can handle.
-I call this Energy Overload Syndrome (EOS).

 Interestingly, the most common sign of EOS is fatigue.
 This happens not because the body lacks energy, but because it has too much.
 Your body is intelligent and it can recognize when it is overloaded.
 The body’s natural response is to make you tired so that you will go to sleep.
 While asleep, the body will adjust your energy levels back to normal.

 The occasional EOS is no big deal.
 It happens to the best of us.
-But it absolutely shouldn’t be a regular part of your practice.
+But it shouldn’t be a regular part of your practice.

 5. Slow And Steady Wins the Race

-Even after 20 years in these arts, I’m still in love with them, and I still practice every day.
+Even after 20+ years in these arts, I’m still in love with them, and I still practice every day.
 In another 20 years, I’m confident that I’ll say the same thing.
 Why?
 Because I pace myself.

 If you go too fast, if you don’t pace yourself, then you won’t last.
 I’ve seen it countless times — a promising student who is enthusiastic but makes the mistake of over-practicing, and then drops out a few months later.